MyCare Ohio FAQ

 2. Medicaid-Only Benefits: A MyCare Ohio plan only covers Medicaid-covered services.
 Members will continue to receive prescription drugs through their Part D plans and any associated co-payments.
 Your Medicare benefits would be provided through traditional Medicare or through a private insurance company, commonly referred to as a “Part C” plan.

-MyCare Ohio is only available in 29 counties.
+MyCare Ohio is currently only available in 29 counties.
 Not all plans are available in each of the 29 counties.
 Choose your county to find out which plans are available in your area and your enrollment options.
 Please note that if your county is not in the list, it means that MyCare Ohio is not available in your county.

 You must enroll in a MyCare Ohio plan if you: